 2. Website links and social media

 A further significant step of your email signature is about adding website links and social media icons.
-As it has been mentioned above, the most effective way to link your social media in your email signatures is to use social media icons.
+As it has been mentioned above, the most effective way to link your social media is about using social media icons.

-It is obvious that the impact of website links on your email signatures cannot be underestimated.
+It is obvious that the impact of website links cannot be underestimated.
 However, in order to bring the specific link to the attention of your recipients, it is significant to present a limited number of options.

-Do not overload your email signatures with unnecessary links that might serve as a distraction to your reader and burden your email signatures.
+Although you shouldn’t overload your template with unnecessary links that might serve as a distraction to your reader and burden your image and the experience of your recipients.

 3. Visual elements, call-to-action banners, further enhancements